BootsStribling/Battleship/readme.md

 ### IceBox Items:
 - [ ] Tutorial MODL PG 1 && 2

+- [ ] Add shapes/texture to the ships in the ship-bank and the ship board

+- [ ] Add animation of ships sailing to their desired location

 - [ ] Animation of Ship on load screen